Women's Candidates Tournament 2024: Results

 Tan Zhongyi led from start to finish to win the tournament.
 She was the only player who won in the first round (against Lei Tingjie), and when she won again in the second round, she built up a lead over her rivals.
 In the first half of the tournament Aleksandra Goryachkina kept pace with Tan, but Tan stayed half a point ahead.
-A momentous round 8 saw Lei - who had won in rounds 6 and 7 - win a third consecutive game against Tan.
+A momentous round 8 saw Lei win a third consecutive game against Tan.
 This led to a three-way tie for first.
 However, Tan won again in round 9, while Goryachkina lost in round 10 to fall behind.
 By round 12, only Tan and Lei were still in with a realistic chance.
 When Lei lost to Vaishali in round 13, Tan was effectively champion.
 A draw in the final round gave Tan the tournament victory, with a 1.5-point margin.

 For the other competitors, Muzychuk achieved several winning positions, but she did not manage to win them, and she finished the tournament as the only player who did not win a game.
 Salimova, the only non-grandmaster in the field (Vaishali was a GM-elect), also had a difficult tournament, finishing joint-last with Muzychuk.
 Humpy started the tournament poorly with losses in rounds 4 and 6, but recovered in the second half to finish on +1.
-Vaishali had an even more turbulent tournament, at one point losing four games in a row to be solidly last, but then winning five consecutive games at the end to tie for 2nd-4th.
+Vaishali had an even more turbulent tournament, at one point losing four games in a row to be solidly last, but then winning five consecutive games at the end to tie for 2nd–4th.